Warszawa Służewiec railway station

 Warszawa Służewiec is a railway stop in the city of Warsaw, Poland, on Marynarska Street, operated by the Polish State Railways.
 It is located at the railway line no. 8, which connects Warszawa Zachodnia (Warsaw West) and Kraków Główny (Kraków Main) railway stations.
 It operates lines of the Fast Urban Railway and Masovian Railways.

+In its north section, ahead of the platform, there is a trapezoidal crossover between the tracks.
+In the southern section, there are branching switches where railway line no. 440 to Warszawa Lotnisco Chopina station begins.

 The railway stop is located in the city district of Mokotów, within the City Information System of Służewiec, and the Municipal neighbourhood of Służewiec Południowy.

 History

 The Warszawa Służewiec railway station was opened in 1962.

 Passengers

 In 2021, it the railway stop was used by 657 000 passengers, with average number of passengers each day being 1 800.